tstruk/TPM2.0-TSS/INSTALL.md

 * doxygen
 * OpenSSL development libraries and header files, or optionally libgcrypt
 * libcurl development libraries
+* systemd for systemd-sysusers and systemd-tmpfiles (if FAPI is enabled)

 * Please note that with FAPI enabled, the only option for the crypto backend is OpenSSL.
 If only ESAPI is enabled it can work with either openSSL or libgrcypt,